We need to talk about something very serious: my love for the late, great Rosemary Clooney.

 1-2 Tbsp powdered sugar

-In a cocktail shaker, muddle fresh rosemary, mint leaves, and granulated sugar until herbs are very fragrant and have lost their structure.
+In a cocktail shaker, muddle granulated sugar, fresh rosemary, and mint leaves until herbs are very fragrant and have lost their structure.

-Using a second, finer mesh strainer, strain contents into a glass of ice.
+Using a fine mesh strainer, strain contents into a glass of ice.
 Top with soda water and add a lemon wedge.

 With clean hands, clap a sprig of rosemary between your palms once to release aromatic oils.
 Add to garnish the cocktail.